 That’s a good question.
 There are pros and cons to all of them.
 The backyard is the closest, but the least wild.
 If you only have 15 minutes you could do a 15-minute sit in your backyard, a 5-minute sit in the abandoned lot, and no sit in the pristine park.
 Do you share your backyard with a family that has 3-year old triplets and loves to let them run outside all day?
 That might push me to use one of the other sites.

 If you have a busy schedule then the backyard is the way to go.
-If you have a lot of time on your hands and want to dedicate a significant amount of energy to Kamana then the park could certainly work.
+If you have a lot of time on your hands and want to dedicate a significant amount of energy then the park could certainly work.
 Just remember that it’s going to take 25 minutes ONE WAY to get to your park Sit Spot.
 That’s 50 minutes of travel time each time you go.

 I would not usually select the lot for a few reasons.
 One, it’s private property.
 Trespassing is not recommended.
 Beyond being illegal, paranoia is not conducive to feeling safe.
 The other big issue with the lot is that it could be developed at any point.
 Think of building this deep connection to all the flowering plants, nesting birds, and curious mammals only to see the flagging and property stakes come in.
 This is not something I want you to experience.